Protect your Android from threats

 Wi-Fi Inspector monitors your home network for any vulnerable devices.

-AutoSandbox executes files in isolation for 15 seconds to make sure they’re safe.
+AutoSandbox analyzes files in isolation for 15 seconds to make sure they’re safe.

 CyberCapture forwards downloaded files to Avast for detailed threat analysis.